Skip to main content

 • Grantees will be required to publish their finished work within 12 months of the grant being awarded in July 2024.

-• Applicants will be offered access to a mentor to support their project development.
+• Winners will be offered access to a mentor to support their project development.

 What applicants will need to submit